 On March 8, 2016, the Company granted 2016 LTIP Awards to senior management of the Company, including the General Partner s executive officers.
 On April 4, 2017, the Company granted 2017 LTIP Awards to senior management of the Company, including the General Partner s executive officers.
-All of the 2016 LTIP Awards and 2017 LTIP Awards will be in the form of units in the Operating Partnership.
+On April 20, 2018, the Company granted 2018 LTIP Awards to senior management of the Company, including the General Partner s executive officers.
+All of the 2016 LTIP Awards, 2017 LTIP Awards and 2018 LTIP Awards are in the form of units in the Operating Partnership.
 See Note 15: Mack-Cali Realty Corporation Stockholders Equity and Mack-Cali Realty, L.P. s Partners Capital Long-Term Incentive Plan Awards.